VIRGINIA CHORALE

 BM in Vocal Performance from Baylor University; MS in Arts Administration from Boston University.

-Operations Manager for Virginia Chorale.
+Managing Director for Virginia Chorale.

 Served as alto section leader and soloist at International Protestant Church in Zurich, Switzerland.